Charles "Chic" Sale: Author

-In 1929, inspired by a carpenter identified as 'Lem Putt' from his hometown of Urbana, Sale wrote The Specialist, a play about a privy builder.
-Because copyright infringement was widespread in vaudeville, Sale enlisted the aid of newspaper political cartoonist, Roy James, to adapt The Specialist into a book.
+By 1929, Sale was well-known across the United States for his Lem Putt act.
+He became aware that other vaudeville actors were stealing his act, and decided to publish it as a book, thus enshrining its copyright status.
+Sale enlisted the aid of a political cartoonist, Roy James, and the result was a slim 31-page book, The Specialist.
 James' illustrations brought Sale's humor to life, and the book enjoyed great success.
-Sale spent the next several months responding to fan mail.
-He wrote two more books, The Champion Cornhusker Crashes the Movies and I'll Tell You Why.
+Sale spent the next several months responding to fan mail, and his next book was titled I'll Tell you Why.
+Sale also wrote another book,The Champion Cornhusker Crashes the Movies.